Senior Support Team

 Vanessa Bourne – Deputy Principal

-Having previously taught at a small country school, I am incredibly excited to be part of the Whanganui Intermediate team.
-I am passionate about teaching and learning and remain committed to quality learning environments and improving student achievement.
+I am incredibly excited to be part of the Whanganui Intermediate School team.
+I am passionate about teaching and learning and as head of curriculum I remain committed to quality learning environments and improving student achievement.

 Gillian Eades – Deputy Principal